soris-codes/hearten_backend/README.md

-## This is the repository for the backend

 # Hearten

+This repo contains the back-end code.
+The front-end repo is [https://github.com/soris-codes/hearten_frontend]

 ### A creative writing journal app that provides visual and/or text prompts for journal entries.